Zimbabwe: Government and politics

-Zimbabwe is a republic with a presidential system of government.
-The semi-presidential system was abolished with the adoption of a new constitution after a referendum in 2013.
+Zimbabwe is a republic with a parliamentary system of government with an executive president under a unitary state.
+The presidential system was abolished following constitutional amendments signed in 2026.
 Under the constitutional changes in 2005, an upper chamber, the Senate, was reinstated.
 The House of Assembly is the lower chamber of Parliament.

 In 1987, Mugabe revised the constitution, abolishing the ceremonial presidency and the prime ministerial posts to form an executive president—a presidential system.
 His ZANU-PF party has won every election since independence—in the 1990 election, the second-placed party, Edgar Tekere's Zimbabwe Unity Movement (ZUM), obtained 20% of the vote.
+The position of prime minister, recreated in 2009, was abolished again with the adoption of a new constitution after a referendum in 2013.

 Politics

 During the 1995 parliamentary elections, most opposition parties, including the ZUM, boycotted the voting, resulting in a near sweep by the ruling party.
 When the opposition returned to the polls in 2000, they won 57 seats, only five fewer than ZANU-PF.
 Presidential elections were again held in 2002 amid allegations of vote-rigging, intimidation and fraud.
 The 2005 Zimbabwe parliamentary elections were held on 31 March, and multiple claims of vote rigging, election fraud and intimidation were made by the Movement for Democratic Change party and Jonathan Moyo, calling for investigations into 32 of the 120 constituencies.
 Moyo participated in the elections despite the allegations and won a seat as an independent member of Parliament.